rhythmsection/fl-t/README.md

 $ source venv/bin/activate
 ```

-It also includes two template files, a barebones server and a simple folder structure for your project.
+It also includes two template files, a barebones server and a simple folder structure for your project
+that meets Flask's structuring needs.

 Right now, it is optimized for my set-up, so it creates files in "../Documents/Programming/"
 If you would rather set up your base for your projects somewhere else, change the PROJECT_DIRECTORY